ljfio/personal-website/src/content/articles/the-end-of-software-engineers.md

 As time has progressed, that element of gambling becomes more likely to hit jackpot on the first try: all thanks to being able to absorb more context about the challenge you face with bigger token windows, agentic approaches to fanning-out breaking down the challenge into multiple smaller steps, and using more and refined Mixture of Experts (MoE) training data to shape more powerful models for coders to use.

-I would caveat that what looks like a win still depends on how clear that finish line is defined, and if you had to repeat the same process how likely are you to walk the same path and achieve the same result?
+I would caveat that what looks like a win still depends on how clear that goal is defined, and if you had to repeat the same process how likely are you to walk the same path and achieve the same result?

 This is why I think that while specifications (through approaches like [Spec-Driven Development][sdd]) is partially the direction we are headed for the abstraction between computers and humans building software, it is not the entire solution.
 Being able to deterministically validate the criteria has been met through adopting [Behaviour-Driven Development][bdd] automated testing, mapping natural language to interactions in your system, moves that needle closer.